mdonmez/moves/docs/getting-started.md

 ## Prerequisites

-Before installing Moves, ensure you have:
+Before installing moves, ensure you have:

 ### System Requirements